ANNUAL EVENTS IN CAMPBELTOWN

 This Festival has grown exponentially, and held its tenth anniversary in May 2018 .
 Embracing some of the local hostelries in Campbeltown, with main concerts in the Town Hall, there is ample opportunity to enjoy the music.
 Focusing on local musicians and songwriters, but welcoming guests from far afield, the Festival embraces a diversity of genre from punk, through traditional, to opera!

 Other music extravaganzas include Carradale (April) and Gigha Music Festivals (June), and Midfest also in June.
-It is unlikely that this Festival will take place in 2021, but we look forward to 2022.
+The 14th annual festival will be held in Campbeltown on the second weekend in June, from June 9 to 11.

 mull of kintyre run -